pimotte/nomic/README.md

 **327** *A tattoo on the tongue*

-Any merge of a rule-change pull request is a violation punishable by Trial, unless at least one of the comments in the PR at the time of the merge includes a quote from a book, movie, TV-show, or person with a source-annotation.
+Any proposition of a pull request that includes at least one quote from a book, movie, TV-show, or person with a source-annotation in the original Pull Request message can be awarded by 0.1 if the proposer explicitly claims this 0.1 point at some point in the PR.
 Players are encouraged to present a quote that matches the contents of the pull request that has not been used before in another Pull Request.